ISO/IEC 9995: Part 4: "Numeric section"

-The decimal digits 1…9 may be arranged in a “1-2-3 layout” (shown in green, named according to the keys in the D row), or in a “7-8-9 layout” (shown in blue).
+The decimal digits 1...9 may be arranged in a "1-2-3 layout" (shown in green, named according to the keys in the D row), or in a "7-8-9 layout" (shown in blue).

 On a keyboard used for telematic functions, the symbols and represent the initiator and the terminator.
-On a keyboard used for office purposes, the key denoted by shall show the decimal separator (usually a dot or a comma, dependent on the user language).
-On such keyboards, the key position marked by the asterisk may be an extension of the “0” key, or a “double zero” key.
-Accordingly, if the yellow key position is used, it may be also an extension of the “0” key, a “double zero” key, or a “triple zero” key.
+On a keyboard used for office purposes, the key denoted by or shall show the decimal separator (usually a dot or a comma, dependent on the user language).
+On such keyboards, the key position marked by the asterisk may be an extension of the key, or a (double-zero) key.

 The keys in the function zone may be associated to the arithmetic function they denote, or to the arithmetic characters, dependent of the software which is used.
-If an additional tabulator key or another special key is used, it shall be located at the position C54 (according to the reference grid specified in ISO/IEC 9995-1), thus occupying the lower half of the place shown for the “=” key.

-Numeric sections on usual keyboards for personal computers do not comply to the standard, as they usually have a Num lock key in the upper left corner where the standard requires the “+” key, and therefore also show a different arrangement of the other arithmetic keys (usually lacking an “=” key; see the second picture).
-By this, the standard in its present form (ISO/IEC 9995-4:2009) can be considered outdated.
+The standard allows some variants regarding the arrangement of the specific arithmetic symbols.